History of Gardens of Eagan

 As a result of these efforts, the Minnesota Public Utilities Commission included in the permit for the pipeline what is believed to be the first organic agriculture mitigation plan in the country applicable to energy infrastructure.
 This mitigation plan provides rights and protections for any affected organic farm in Minnesota.
 Since the implementation of the Organic Appendix to the AIMP in the MinnCan case, organic mitigation has been applied to other projects in Minnesota, including the Enbridge Pipeline, the Northern Natural Gas Pipeline, and the Cap-X2020 transmission line, and other jurisdictions in the U.S. have begun to require that agricultural impact mitigation plans provide protection to organic agriculture.
 Click to read pipeline documents and articles.

-Martin is presently working with the U of W-Madison (Dr. Bill Tracy) and the Organic Seed Alliance (Dr. John Navazio.) to develop a sweet corn variety uniquely adapted to the climate and field conditions at Gardens of Eagan that combines good cold soil germination and vigor with great flavor, sweetness, standability, and resistance to common rust and corn smut.
-The long-term objective includes distribution of the open-pollinated cultivar as Open Source stock.
-Cultivar release is close, expected in 2013 or 2014.
+Martin, working with the U of W-Madison (Dr. Bill Tracy) and the Organic Seed Alliance (Dr. John Navazio.) developed a sweet corn variety uniquely adapted to the climate and field conditions at Gardens of Eagan that combines good cold soil germination and vigor with great flavor, sweetness, standability, and resistance to common rust and corn smut.
+The cultivar, Who Gets Kissed was released in 2015.
+It is available for purchase from High Mowing Seeds.